bdaiinstitute/spot_ros2/README.md

 * [`spot_hardware_interface`](spot_hardware_interface): Creates a ROS 2 control hardware interface plugin for operating Spot with the joint level API.
 * [`spot_controllers`](spot_controllers): Holds some simple forwarding controller plugins useful for sending commands.

-This package also pulls in some relevant packages as submodules, listed below.
+This package also pulls in the following packages as submodules:
 * [`ros_utilities`](https://github.com/bdaiinstitute/ros_utilities): The AI Institute's convenience wrappers around ROS 2.
 * [`spot_wrapper`](https://github.com/bdaiinstitute/spot_wrapper): A Python wrapper around the Spot SDK, shared as a common entry point with Spot's ROS 1 repo.